Civic Athletic Complex Master Plan + Community Indoor Recreation Center

 • Better mobility for everyone: We’ll create better connections and easier navigation with a Civic Promenade – a pedestrian-friendly corridor linking the whole campus together.
 Parking improvements, gateway roundabouts, plazas, and more green space will welcome visitors, improving flow throughout the site.

-From Dec.10-31, 2025, we’re seeking your input on priorities for the community indoor recreation center.
-We’ve heard many ideas about what a community center should include, and your feedback will help determine what we focus on.
-Take the survey to:
+From Dec.10-31, 2025, we received almost 1,200 responses to our survey on priorities for the community indoor recreation center.
+We’ve heard many ideas about what a community center should include, and your feedback helped us determine what we focus on in both the Master Plan and the next phase of development of a community recreation center.

 • More Details about Emerging Site Plan